-Prerequisites: Admission to the legal studies program
+Prerequisites: Admission to the Paralegal Program or department chair approval

 This course provides the student with an opportunity to gain practical work experience under the supervision of an attorney in day-to-day, on-site office work.
 The student must complete 120 hours of work at the internship site.
 In addition to on-site work, the student will meet with the internship instructor during the internship period four times and complete all requirements; keep an eight-week log; interview a practicing paralegal; draft a cover letter and resume; and submit final evaluations by the employer and student.
 Obtaining an internship is the responsibility of the individual student.
-120 internship hours
+120 internship hours.